Course Overview

 Programme structure

-Year 2: Formal instruction is concentrated on diagnosis and preventive conservation, on advanced technical examination of wall paintings and their supporting structures, and on the theory and materials of cleaning and consolidation of wall paintings.
+Year 2: Formal instruction concentrates on diagnosis and preventive conservation, on technical examination of wall paintings and their supporting structures, and on the theory and materials of advanced remedial conservation techniques.
 Materials science is integrated throughout theoretical and practical courses.
-Half of the second year is devoted to practical work in the field.
+Students will develop research skills and learn about project management and professional practice.
+A substantial period of fieldwork is carried out in the second year.

-Year 3: Most of the third year is devoted to major field work programmes.
-Another aspect of the third year is devoted to a substantial 10,000 word research project on an original aspect of the conservation of wall paintings.
-Research may be on any aspect of the materials and techniques of wall paintings or of the methods or materials used in their conservation.
-Examples of MA research carried out in the department.
+Year 3: The third year is devoted to field work and a dissertation research project on an original aspect of the conservation of wall paintings.
+The dissertation may be on any aspect of the materials and techniques of wall paintings or of the methods or materials used in their conservation.

 Teaching and assessment

-Teaching: Continuity in instruction and supervision is provided by permanent staff, but considerable advantage is also taken of supervision and teaching by established practitioners and leading international specialists.
-The various teaching methods and types of work required of the students are related to the objectives of each component of the programme and include lectures, seminars, student seminars, essays, and reports.
-Practical work takes place in the department and on site.
+Teaching: Continuity in instruction and supervision is provided by members of the department of Conservation with additional supervision and teaching by established practitioners and leading international specialists.
+The various teaching methods and types of work required of the students relate to the objectives of each component of the programme and include lectures, seminars with student presentations, seminars, essays, and reports.
+Practical work takes place in the laboratory and on site.
 There are also regular meetings with your personal tutor to discuss progress and general issues, and to receive feedback after presentations.

 Assessment: Both formal and informal mechanisms of assessment are used.
-Formal assessment comprises written examinations and practical oral examinations administered by a Board of Examiners.
-Informal, continuous assessment is carried out by the staff, and is based on didactic exercises—essays, seminars, revision questions, etc.—and supervision of practical work.
-Students must demonstrate competence in each of the subject areas in order to be advanced in the programme.
+Formal assessment comprises assessed coursework and practical work with written examinations and practical oral examinations.
+Informal, continuous assessment is based on didactic exercises—essays, seminars, revision questions, etc.—and supervision of practical work.
+Students must demonstrate competence in each of the subject areas in order to progress into the second year.

-At the end of the first and second years, students sit written examinations and viva voce examinations on all aspects of their performance.
+At the end of the first and second years, students sit written examinations on modules and viva voce examinations on their fieldwork.

 Fieldwork

-Most of the department’s fieldwork projects involve conservation, research and teaching.
+The department’s fieldwork projects focus on conservation, research and teaching.
 A high supervisor-to-student ratio ensures that students benefit from an excellent level of supervision.
-The MA is exceptional in that all the travel and accommodation costs for fieldwork are paid for by the department.

 Further information on the department’s fieldwork activity can be found here, on our research pages.